benpatterson/benpatterson.github.io/_posts/2016-02-16-seven-deadly-sins.md

 A.k.a. “this pull request looks great!
 Your code is great and your idea: great.
 I can tell you know what you're doing.
 Actually, could you also completely refactor an entirely different set of code that needs help?
 I’ll merge it after you do that.”

+()My interpretation here, is that you are lusting after contributors and their skills.)

 When a person is submitting a pull request, s/he wants to use the repo.
 In fact, they are probably dutifully getting it merged upstream, then they can pull the published library instead of dealing with a fork.
 That is awesome!
 Don't abuse your power by making them jump through hoops that are irrelevant to what they are trying to accomplish.
 If they are touching code you want refactored, then yes you can use this person's help.
 But be reasonable about it.
 If you want them to help you do a deeper refactor?
 Just ask him or her.
 But keep it out of this particular pull request.
 Otherwise you're begging this person to create a fork and avoid future upstream improvements.
 (Which the person probably has more of.)

 _Virtuous pattern_: Understand the problem the person is trying to solve and help him/her get there.
 Don't stretch the scope of this person's work beyond accomplishing the original intent.
 If you need some help and this person is willing to do it, don't hold a PR hostage.